c1c4/task-maintain-api/README.md

 #

 ## Test the API
-Well you can test the mutant api with two ways as well no surprises I hope:
+Well you can test the task maintain api with two ways as well no surprises I hope:

 1. These are the commands you need and you see above